dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 ## How can we vectorize base::Vectorize ##

 The first question here is how `base::Vectorize` acheives its vectorization behavior.
-To understand that let's take a look at the source code for the function, and you'll see the following line near the bottom of the function
+To understand that, let's take a look at the source code for the function, and you'll see the following line near the bottom of the function.
 ```r
 # Take a look at base::Vectorize source code
 base::Vectorize